How to use side lighting in photography – direction of light

 Add drama to a photo

 The closer the light is to the axis of the lens, the flatter the light will be.
 Front lighting is the flattest type of lighting, so go wide for texture, drama and definition.
-In other words, the more to the side the light is, instead of being near you, the more dramatic it will be.
+In other words, the more to the side the light is, instead of being near you, the more dramatic it’ll be.

 Imagine your subject is standing in the middle of a clock, facing you standing at 6.
-If the light is at 6 as well, it will hit your subject flat on, front lighting them.
+If the light is at 6 as well, it’ll hit your subject flat on, front lighting them.
 So unless the light is high and pointing down to the subject, like butterfly light, there’ll be no shadow.
 No shadow equals no definition and a potentially dull image.

 Add serenity to a photo